No Content Set

 Simon takes a keen interest in ‘quasi-criminal’ cases, and in the past has appeared in committal for contempt proceedings in the High Court, represented a business and its owner in a large scale prosecution for breach of planning law (where he successfully argued abuse of process over two days), and represented an acquitted defendant in a civil claim against the police for malicious prosecution.

-He also has a particular interest in cases involving the military, national security, or terrorism.
-Following his time at the defence Bar he joined the British Army as a legal advisor, promoting to Major shortly before re-entering private practice.
+Following seven years at the defence Bar Simon joined the British Army as a legal advisor, promoting to Major shortly before re-entering private practice.
 In addition to prosecuting in the Court Martial he advised the chain of command and Whitehall on counter-terror and state-focussed operations in the UK and overseas.
-His primary expertise relates to international humanitarian law and the treatment of detainees, but extends to general public international law (e.g. prohibited interventions), international criminal law/war crimes, cybercrime, human rights, RIPA and IPA, and the extra-territorial application of the ECHR.
-He is comfortable working in hostile environments and liaising with UK government departments, allied forces, and local overseas security forces.
+His primary expertise relates to international humanitarian law and the treatment of detainees, but extends to general public international law (e.g. prohibited interventions), international criminal law/war crimes, human rights, RIPA and IPA, and the extra-territorial application of the ECHR.
+He was deployed to the Middle East during his period of service where he operated in hostile environments, liaising with government departments, allied forces, and local overseas security forces.
+He provided advice on law, policy, and the overseas application of the state’s Article 2 obligations.

-In addition to his routine practice Simon also sits as a Deputy District Judge (Magistrates’ Court).
+In addition to his routine practice Simon also sits as a Recorder of the Crown Court and a Deputy District Judge (Magistrates’ Court).

 Notable Cases